emoacht/Monitorian/README.md

  - To adjust the brightness by a touchpad, place two fingers on it and swipe horizontally.
 The touchpad must be a precision touchpad.
  - The number of monitors shown at a time is up to 4.
  - In case an external monitor is not shown, read [detection of external monitors](#detection-of-external-monitors).
+ - This app identifies each monitor by an unique identifier given by the OS.
+Even with the same PC and monitor, this identifier may vary depending on the type of connection (e.g. USB-C DisplayPort Alt mode) or the selection of connectors of the same type.
+Consequently, if a monitor is reconnected to the different connector, it may not be regarded as the same monitor and some functions may not work as expected.

 ## Add-on Features